Consumer Unit Replacement Cost

 A fuse box consists of a selection of physical fuses.
 These fuses look like small tubes with a piece of metal inside.
 When the current in the home gets dangerously high, the fuses will melt and break the circuit.
 To get the electricity working again, the old fuse will have to be removed and replaced with a new one.

 An electric consumer unit is a device that controls the main electricity at the point where it enters your home.
 If there is a problem with the electricity, it will cut off the supply.
-It can cut off the supply to a small set of circuits or the whole house depending on what the problem is.
+It can cut off the supply to a small set of circuits or the whole house, depending on the problem.
 To do this, a consumer unit is made up of several parts.

 Main Switch

 The main switch controls all of the electricity that enters your home.
 It is a manual switch that allows you to turn off all the electricity to your home.
-If this switch is flipped then the house is completely isolated from the mains.
+If this switch is flipped, then the house will be completely isolated from the mains.
 This is the switch you will need to use in case of an emergency or when carrying out repairs.

 Residual Current Deceives – RCD